steenhansen/crash-screech/README.md

 Procfile

-web: lein with-profile production trampoline run -m sff-audio.web-stat monger ../heroku-config.edn use-environment
+web: lein with-profile production trampoline run -m sff-audio.web-stat monger-db ../heroku-config.edn use-environment

-: Error R10 (Boot timeout) -> Web process failed to bind to $PORT within 60 seconds of launch
+we need a command for heroku to run a cron job on temporize

+ignore-environment

+choose-db.clj is new name for check-db.clj